Anon-Planet/thgtoa/guide.md

 If you are extra paranoid and want to use Tor Browser and have "Tor over VPN over Tor", you could go with Tor Browser within the VM as well.
 This is IMHO completely pointless/useless.

-I would not recommend this option.
+We would not recommend this option.
 It is just silly.

 # Appendix V1: Hardening your Browsers: